Growth & Care

 Mass Planting, Hedges/Screening

 Pygmy Peashrub has masses of beautiful gold pea-like flowers with orange overtones hanging below the branches from mid to late spring, which are most effective when planted in groupings.
-It has grayish green foliage throughout the season.
+It has grayish green deciduous foliage.
 The pinnately compound needle-like leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.